Nocturnal emission

-A wet dream, sex dream, or sleep orgasm, is a spontaneous occurrence of sexual arousal during sleep that includes ejaculation (nocturnal emission) and orgasm for a male, and vaginal lubrication and/or orgasm for a female.
+A nocturnal emission or sleep orgasm is a spontaneous occurrence during sleep of ejaculation and orgasm for a male, and vaginal lubrication and/or orgasm for a female.
+This occurrence is often produced by sexual arousal during a dream, which is often known as a wet dream or a sex dream.

 Context

 Nocturnal emissions can happen after dreams in REM sleep, including sex dreams, which activate the sympathetic nervous system, leading to ejaculation.

 Nocturnal emissions can start as early as age ten, and are most common during adolescence and early young adult years, but they may happen any time after puberty.
-Men can wake up during a wet dream, or sleep through it, but for women, some researchers have added the requirement that they should awaken during the orgasm, and perceive that the orgasm happened before it counts as a wet dream.
+Men can wake up during a wet dream, or sleep through it, but for women, few researchers believe that women should awaken during the orgasm, and perceive that the female should have an orgasm for it to count as a wet dream.
 Vaginal lubrication alone does not mean that the woman has had an orgasm.

 Composition

-Due to the difficulty in collecting ejaculate produced during nocturnal emissions, relatively few studies have examined its composition.
+Owing to the difficulty in collecting ejaculate produced during nocturnal emissions, relatively few studies have examined its composition.

-In the largest study, which included nocturnal emission samples from 10 men with idiopathic anejaculation, the semen concentration was equivalent to samples obtained from the same men by penile vibratory stimulation, although the proportions of sperm which were motile, and which were of normal morphology, were higher in the nocturnal emission specimens.
+In the largest study, which included nocturnal emission samples from 10 men with idiopathic anejaculation, the semen concentration was equivalent to samples obtained from the same men by penile vibratory stimulation, although the proportions of sperm that were motile, and that were of normal morphology, were higher in the nocturnal emission specimens.

 Frequency

 In a detailed study, men and women reported that roughly 8% of their everyday dreams contain some form of sexual-related activity.
-4% of sex dreams among both men and women resulted in orgasms.
+Four percent of sex dreams among both men and women resulted in orgasms.